Goutham888/Hackathon/README.md

   * blue, light-blue, green (school colors)
   * background photos need to be changed----------------------------------done
   * take the jagged edges off the Logo------------------------------------done
-  * see hackMHS put a blue/green hue over the intro picture
+  * see hack MHS put a blue/green hue over the intro picture
   * 2 by 2 button format--------------------------------------------------done
   * date and time on the intro under academiesHacks-----------------------done